mdthh/LmcMail/README.md

     ],
 ];
 ````
 In a development environment, it is typical to use a File Mail Transport.
-In a production environment, a SMTP Mail Transport will more likely be used.
+In a production environment, an SMTP Mail Transport will more likely be used.

 The `'transport'` configuration must comply with the `Laminas\Mail\Transport\Factory\Factory::create` method.